mui/mui-x/docs/data/data-grid/rows/rows.md

 Each row must have a unique identifier.

-This id is used internally to identify the row in the various models (for instance the row selection model) and to track the row across updates.
+This identifier is used internally to identify the row in the various models—for instance, the row selection model—and to track the row across updates.

-By default, the grid will use the `id` property of the row.
+By default, the data grid looks for a property named `id` in the data set to get that identifier.

-When using a dataset without a unique `id` property, you can use the `getRowId` prop to specify the id of each row.
+If the row's identifier is not called `id`, then you need to use the `getRowId` prop to tell the grid where it's located.

-This can be useful if your id is stored in another property like shown below:
+The following demo shows how to use `getRowId` to grab the unique identifier from a property named `internalId`:

 ```tsx
 <DataGrid getRowId={(row) => row.internalId} />